Discover aac and train as a professional.

 - The communicator must always accompany the user, have a voice output and be used throughout the environment to support learning.

 What is the learning curve?

 Developed together with the world’s top professionals in Education and Augmentative and Alternative Communication, this graphic allows us to progress in a guided and intuitive way.
-From a natural interaction with the computer to specific access to social and labour market inclusion.
+From a natural interaction with the computer to specific access to social and labor market inclusion.

 In the initial stage, the user will not have conscious interaction with the device.
 They will only look at the computer screen, where images are reproduced that will help with visual stimulation and the ocular monitoring of the figures that appear.

 To ensure that this stage is successfully completed, we use the Inclusive Games application to check the user’s gaze points and visual path.
 It’s an essential tool for professional diagnosis.

 In this stage there is a conscious interaction with the device, the user discovers that their ocular and tactile movements correspond with the movements displayed on the screen.
 In this way we understand the true power of autonomous decisions and control that the SAAC contributes towards.

 In this stage the student will have conscious interaction with the device and discover that their ocular movements correspond to the movement on the screen, triggering concrete facts (which will be pleasant and fun).
 Above all, however, it will help you understand Irisbond in a simple and playful way.